5400.5: Academic Credit for Expelled Students and Students Suspended for Ten School Days or More through Alternative Courses or Programs

 b.
 Middle School: Expelled students will be assigned to a District-approved program that provides approved courses of study designed to support their academic needs.

-3. The District reserves the right to change or modify the alternative education set forth above at any time without advance notice other than to advise expelled District students in writing of the changed or modified alternative education available to them.
-At the conclusion of the expulsion period, any student who has satisfactorily participated in the alternative education program will be given full academic credit for the school work, classes, or programs completed.
-Those students who fail to satisfactorily complete the alternative education program will not be given any academic credit for the alternative school attended.
+3. The District reserves the right to change or modify the District alternative education set forth above at any time without advance notice other than to advise expelled District students in writing of the changed or modified District alternative education available to them.
+At the conclusion of the expulsion period, any student who has satisfactorily participated in the District alternative education program will be given full academic credit for the school work, classes, or programs completed.
+Those students who fail to satisfactorily complete the District alternative education program will not be given any academic credit for the District alternative school attended.

 B. Academic Credit and Requirements for Successful Participation.